jasminl/neuroblobs/README.md

 == 1.
 PREREQUISITES ==

  This project requires:
+  * Matlab, or
-  * Matlab or GNU Octave 3.6.1
+  * GNU Octave 3.6.1

+ Note, the software is tested only on Ubuntu 12.04, but is likely to work on other platforms as well as it does not rely on OS-specific function calls.

 == 2.
 BUILDING and INSTALLING ==

- No special instructions are need to build or install the modules in this package.
+ No special instructions are needed to build or install the modules in this package.
 All you need to do is clone the repository.

 == 3.
 APPLICATIONS ==